 Clafoutis and summertime berry shortcake at Fork and Cork, Kitchener

-Chef Jonah Mankiewicz looks for neighborhood produce at its satisfactory at some point of an Ontario summertime.
-“There are masses of clean Ontario strawberries this yr for our strawberry shortcake, but we wanted to focus on a similarly famous fruit, the cherry,” according to Mankiewicz.
+Chef Jonah Mankiewicz looks for neighborhood produce at its satisfactory at some point in an Ontario summertime.
+“There are masses of clean Ontario strawberries this year for our strawberry shortcake, but we wanted to focus on a similarly famous fruit, the cherry,” said Mankiewicz.
 The clafoutis is a thick pancake-like dessert and a tradition in Limousin, France.
 “We combine butter, eggs, organic flour, sugar, and milk and pour the batter over a full layer of pitted cherries earlier than baking,” he says.
-The dish is garnished with a scoop of vanilla ice cream and sparkling mint.
+The dish is garnished with vanilla ice cream and sparkling mint.

 Chocolate-strawberry cream puff at CE Food Experience, Waterloo

-The ripe and on-hand, nearby fruit has stimulated the crew at CE Food Experience.
+The ripe, on-hand nearby fruit has stimulated the crew at CE Food Experience.
 “Currently, we love the clean berries from the marketplace!” says Danny Wade of CE.
 “We’re presenting our chocolate strawberry cream puff.
 The pastries are cut in 1/2 and piped full of our chocolate pastry cream.
-Strawberries are layered internally, and then it’s capped with pastry and dusted with icing sugar.
+Strawberries are layered internally, capped with pastry, and dusted with icing sugar.
 It’s excellent stability of textures and flavors, and it’s vegan, too.”

 Strawberry-rhubarb custard pie at Stone Crock, St. Jacobs

-Of custard pie, it’s an attempted and actual conventional Mennonite recipe, says Nick Benninger, owner of The Stone Crock.
+It’s an attempted and actual conventional Mennonite recipe for custard pie, says Nick Benninger, owner of The Stone Crock.
 “It has filled pie shells with the aid of the heaps,” he adds.
-“Every yr while the first local strawberries start coming in, you may experience the pleasure across the bakery, from the workforce and clients alike.”
+“Every year, while the first local strawberries start coming in, you may experience the pleasure across the bakery, from the workforce and clients alike.”